 Verb Is used to

-cd change from one valid target path to any other valid target path.
+cd Change from one valid target path to any other valid target path.

-exit exit from the current SMASH session.
+exit Exit from the current SMASH session.

-help provide information on using SMASH.
+help Provide information on using SMASH.

-show show all the targets, properties, and verbs supported by this target.
+show Show all the targets, properties, and verbs supported by this target.

-version show the current version of SMASH.
+version Show the current version of SMASH.

-'''

-->show

-COMMAND COMPLETED :

-show

 ufip=/system1/sp1/enetport1

 Targets:

 lanendpt1/

 Properties:

 macaddress=00:5A:4A:3C:2E:41

 identity=ethernet port

-Verbs:

-cd

-exit

-help

-show

-version

-'''

-Figure 50 Enetport1 Target
+Figure 57.
+Enetport1 Target